 - Fresh coriander, finely chopped

 - 4 lemon wedges

 - Heat oil in a pot and add chopped onion.
 Stir and cover the lid.
-Cook for 5-7 minutes on medium heat until very soft.
+Cook for 5-7 minutes on medium heat until lightly golden.

 - In another pan, roast wheat flour for 1-2 minutes on medium heat until fragrant.
 Transfer flour to a bowl.
 Add 1 cup water to wheat flour and mix well.
-Make smooth paste with batter like consistency.
+Make a smooth paste with batter-like consistency.

 - Add wheat paste and yogurt to the chicken pot and mix well.

-- Mix well and cover the pot.
-Let it simmer for another 5 minutes on very low heat until bubbling hot.
-Nihari is ready.
+- Mix in 1 cup water and cover the pot again.
+Let it simmer for another 5 minutes on very low heat until a layer of oil is visible on the top.

-- Heat 2 tablespoon of butter or ghee on a pan and add a pinch of Kashmiri chilli powder.
+- Heat butter or ghee on a pan and add chili powder.

-If you make Nihari frequently, I suggest double or triple the recipe and make big jar of spice mix and store in fridge or freezer.
+If you make Nihari frequently, I suggest double or triple the recipe and making a big jar of spice mix, and store in the fridge or freezer.
 This stays good for up to a year.